SESMG/SESMG/docs/index.rst

    :alt: Bus_Graph
    :align: center

    Graph of the energy system, which is created by entering the example components.
-By the input in the buses-sheet two buses were created, as well as a shortage source and an excess sink.
+Two buses, a shortage source, and an excess sink were created by the input.

 Sinks
 ^^^^^

+Within this sheet, the sinks of the energy system are defined.
+The following parameters need to be entered:

 - **label**: Unique designation of the sink.
 The following format is recommended: "ID_energy sector_sinks".
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
-- **input**: Specifies which bus the sink is connected with.
+- **input**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
-- **load profile**: Specifies the basis on which the load profile of the sink is to be created.
+- **load profile**: Specifies the basis onto which the load profile of the sink is to be created.
 If the Richardson tool is to be used, "richardson" has to be inserted.
-For standard load profiles its short designation is used (electricity SLP's: h0, g0, ...; heat SLP's: efh, mfh, its, ...).
+For standard load profiles, its acronym is used (see [@tbl:standardloadprofiles; @tbl:heatprofiles]).
 If a time series is used, "timeseries" must be entered.
 If the source is not fixed, the fill character "x" has to be used.
 - **annual demand [kWh/a]**: Annual energy demand of the sink.
 Required when using the Richardson Tool or standard load profiles.
 When using time series, the fill character "x" is used.
-- **occupants [RICHARDSON]**: Number of occupants living in the considered house.
-Only required when using the Richardson tool, use fill character "x" for other load profiles.
+- **occupants [RICHARDSON]**: Number of occupants living in the respective building.
+Only required when using the Richardson tool, use fill character “x” for other load profiles.
-- **building class [HEAT SLP ONLY]**:
+- **building class [HEAT SLP ONLY]**: BDEW-building class (see [@tbl:BuildingClasses]).
-- **wind class [HEAT SLP ONLY]**:
+- **wind class [HEAT SLP ONLY]**: wind classification for building location (0=not windy, 1=windy)
 - **fixed**: Indicates whether it is a fixed sink or not.
 0 = not fixed; 1 = fixed.

 .. figure:: images/BSP_sinks.png